Lintfy/NmiLine/README.md

 # NmiLine
-NmiLine is a plotting tool mainly for machine learning using [NiGui](https://github.com/trustable-code/NiGui).
+NmiLine is a plotting tool using [NiGui](https://github.com/trustable-code/NiGui).

 ## History